hellojwilde/react-pick/README.md

 ### What's inside?

-There's a component for out-of-the-box usage:
+For out-of-the-box usage:

-- `<Combobox>` - An input that supports find displaying autocomplete suggestions inline as "type ahead" text, and as a popup menu displayed next to the `<input>`.
+- `<Combobox>` - Supports find displaying asynchronous autocomplete suggestions inline as "type ahead" text, and as a popup menu.

-And then there's a few components that are helpful for both customizing `<Combobox>` and creating your own autocompletion components:
+For customizing `<Combobox>` and creating your own components:

 - `<TypeaheadInput>` - An `<input>` that robustly inserts "type ahead" text beyond the user's input.
 - `<InputPopupWrapper>` - Attaches a popup to an `<input>`.
 - `<ListPopup>` - A popup for rendering a list of possible completion options.
 - `<ListPopupOption>` - The default component for rendering options in `<ListPopup>`.

-### How do you use ?
+### How do you use `<Combobox>`?

-Pretty much much the same way you would the `<input>` component in React, but with an extra `getOptionsForInputValue` method to define what options should be there for autocomplete.
+Pretty much the same way you would the `<input>` component in React, but with an extra `getOptionsForInputValue` property to fetch autocompletion options.

 ```js
 var React = require('react');